stride-nyc/autopilot-scripts/python/README.md

 ### Running

-The Autopilot virtual environment must be activated in order to start using the autopilot command line tool.
+The Conductor virtual environment must be activated in order to start using the autopilot command line tool.

 ```bash
 # inside the docker container with your project files mounted at /codedir/